Jackman3005/redux-act-classy/README.md

 only data properties) before passing them along to the reducer functions.

-The middleware is responsible for calling `perform` on asynchronous actions and dispatching the LifeCycle Actions.
+The middleware is responsible for calling `perform` on asynchronous actions and dispatching the Lifecycle Actions.

 ```javascript
 // You may optionally pass an object to the build method to configure the middleware